 Furthermore, USCIS may also deny good moral character for bad acts during the statutory period not on this list.
 This conduct might include failure to provide child support and failure to pay taxes.
-If you have divorced during the statutory period or have a formal or informal child cusotdy agreement, you might be affected by these issues.
-If so, you’ll want to clear this up before applying for naturalization.
-Our firm has helped many people straighten out these problems before filing for naturalization, and successfully obtain citizenship.
+If you have divorced during the statutory period or have a formal or informal child custody agreement, you might be affected by these issues.
+If so, you’ll want to clear this up before applying for US citizenship.

 Now, let’s turn to issues of misconduct impacting good moral character prior to the 3 or 5 year statutory period.

 Certain offenses before the statutory period count heavily against naturalization, with some crimes so serious that you may never be able to show good moral character, and therefore never naturalize.
 Many of these offense could also get you deported, so it's essential to review your case with an attorney before applying for US citizenship.